Yue Guang Bai (White Moonlight)

 Unique Slow Drying Process

 Yue Guang Bai leaves are not withered in the typical hot noon sunlight like most teas.
 Rather, they are withered indoors or can even be withered outside at night (poetically speaking) “under the moonlight,” if there’s a nice dry night-time wind picking up over the cooling land.
 This unusual method of manufacture necessitates careful attention from the tea maker as it withers over approximately 24 hours.
 The leaves need to have air flow maintained over them to avoid molding.
 However, the careful process is well worth the effort.
-This “dark wither” is thought to give the tea a softer character without losing its depth.
+This “dark wither” is thought to give the tea a very soft character without losing its depth.

 Origins and tea cultivation in Jinggu